West Virginia Tipped Minimum Wage Laws for 2022, 2023

 Example Tip Credit Calculation:

-Let's say Jessica is a dishwasher in West Virginia who receives an hourly wage of $8.75, the West Virginia minimum wage.
-During an hour long scheduled shift, Jessica receives $7.00 in tips.
+Let's say Rick is a server in West Virginia who receives an hourly wage of $8.75, the West Virginia minimum wage.
+During an hour long scheduled shift, Rick receives $7.00 in tips.

-For that hour, Jessica's employer can credit $6.13 of the received tips against Jessica's hourly wage of $8.75, so they will only pay $2.62 in cash wages for that hour.
-However, including both the cash wage and the $7.00 in tips received, Jessica's total earnings are $9.00.
+For that hour, Rick's employer can credit $6.13 of the received tips against Rick's hourly wage of $8.75, so they will only pay $2.62 in cash wages for that hour.
+However, including both the cash wage and the $7.00 in tips received, Rick's total earnings are $9.00.

-In the next hour of their shift, Jessica receives no tips.
-Because no tips were received to be credited against the minimum wage, the employer must pay Jessica $8.75 in cash wages for this hour.
+In the next hour of their shift, Rick receives no tips.
+Because no tips were received to be credited against the minimum wage, the employer must pay Rick $8.75 in cash wages for this hour.

 Tipped Employee Labor Laws in West Virginia